 - The frequency of interaction will be agreed together (it is recommended to connect once per month)

-- Mentors and mentees must commit to meet face-to-face at the Annual ESMO Congress, as soon as this format is acceptable, and where possible at other ESMO meetings too.
+- Mentors and mentees must commit to meet face-to-face at the Annual ESMO Congress and where possible at other ESMO meetings too.

 - During the mentorship both the mentee and the mentor must agree to provide a positive supportive environment aimed at achieving the set goals of the mentorship.